What to see and do in the city that never sleeps

 3. Skyline views and movie nostalgia at the Empire State Building

 Dominating the landscape of Midtown Manhattan, the Empire State Building has been immortalised by Hollywood in countless blockbusters, from King Kong to Sleepless in Seattle.
-This beacon of Art Deco beauty also has two viewing platforms; on the 86th floor you’ll find the highest open-air observation deck in the city, or dare to go 16-floors higher and on a clear day you can see up to 128-kilometres out past the skyscrapers!
+This beacon of Art Deco beauty also has two viewing platforms.
+On the 86th floor, you’ll find the highest open-air observation deck in the city.
+Dare to go 16 floors higher, and on a clear day you can see past the skyscrapers for up to 128 kilometres!